-1.23 “Outstanding Individual Loan Money” means the principal, the interest, default interest, Break Funding Costs and any other payment obligation that the Borrower owes pursuant to this Agreement with respect to Individual Loan, and the “Outstanding Individual Loan Amount” means the amount of such Outstanding Individual Loan Money.
+1.37 “Outstanding Individual Loan Money” (kobetsu-kashituke-mibaraikin) means the principal, the interest, default interest, Break Funding Costs and any other payment obligation that the Borrower owes pursuant to this Agreement with respect to Individual Loan.

-1.20 “Subsidiary” and “Affiliate” shall be [as defined under Article 8 of the Regulation concerning Terminology, Forms and Method of Preparation of Financial Statements, etc].
+1.38 “Parent Company” (oya-gaisha), “Subsidiary” (ko-gaisha) and “Affiliate” (kanren-gaisha) shall be as defined under Article 8 of the Regulation concerning Terminology, Forms and Method of Preparation of Financial Statements, etc.

-1.13 “Refinanced Loan” means a Loan that has already been made and the Due Date of which shall be the Desired Drawdown Date of a Refinancing Loan.
+1.39 “Permitted Security Interest” (kyoyo-tanpoken) means collectively (a) the floating security interests (ne-tanpoken) that have been already created on the Borrower’s assets at the time of the execution of this Agreement and include the receivables held by the Lenders or the Agent under this Agreement in the secured receivables, (b) the security interests (including the floating security interests; the same applies hereinafter) that have been already created on the Borrower’s assets without any violation of this Agreement after the execution of this Agreement and include the receivables held by the Lenders or the Agent under this Agreement in the secured receivables, and (c) liens (sakidori-tokken) and possessory liens (ryuchi-ken), and any other security interests automatically created pursuant to the Laws and Ordinances.

-1.14 “Refinancing Loan” means a Loan the Desired Drawdown Date of which shall be the Due Date of a Loan already made.
+1.40 “Refinanced Loan” (karikae-kyu-kashitsuke) means an Individual Loan that has already been made and the Maturity Date of which shall be the Desired Drawdown Date of a Refinancing Loan.

-1.44 “Reports” means reports such as annual securities reports, semiannual reports, extraordinary reports, [and] revision reports[, and group reports and accounts].
+1.41 “Refinancing Loan” (karikae-shin-kashitsuke) means an Individual Loan the Desired Drawdown Date of which shall be the Maturity Date of an Individual Loan already made.

-1.29 “Spread” means [ ]% per annum.
+1.42 “Reports” (hokokusho-tou) means, if the Borrower is obligated to submit the annual securities report under Article 24, Paragraph 1 of the Financial Instruments and Exchange Act (Act No. 25 of 1948; as amended), reports such as annual securities reports, semiannual reports, quarterly reports, extraordinary reports, and revision reports, and if the Borrower does not owe such obligations, financial statements and business reports and supplementary schedules thereof as provided for in Article 435, Paragraph 2 of the Companies Act (Act No. 86 of 2005; as amended), temporary financial statements as provided for in Article 441, Paragraph 1 of the Companies Act, and consolidated financial statements as provided for in Article 444, Paragraph 1 of the Companies Act.

-1.28 “Syndicate Account” means the [checking/ordinary] deposit account (Account No. [ ], Account Holder: [ ]) held by the Borrower at [ Bank, K.K.] [[ ] Branch/[ ] Department].
+1.43 “Spread” (spread) means [ ]% per annum.

-[1.16 “Base Rate” means the interest rate for the relevant Base Loan Term according to [the Japanese Yen TIBOR (page 17,097 of the Telerate) / the Euro-yen TIBOR (page 23,070 of the Telerate) published by the Japanese Bankers Association] at 11 o’clock A.M. or at the nearest possible time after 11 o’clock A.M. of the second Business Day prior to the Desired Drawdown Date.
-Provided, however, that in cases where the Base Loan Term is not less than one month, and such interest rate is not published for some reason, this shall be the simple average interest rate (the percentage value shall be [rounded up/rounded down/rounded up in case of numbers of five and above and down in case of anything under five] to the nearest [ ] decimal place) of the interest rates (indicated as an annual rate) reasonably decided upon [at 11 o’clock A.M. of the second Business Day prior to the Desired Drawdown Date] or at the nearest time prior thereto by the Reference Lenders as the offered rate applicable for loans in Japanese yen for the relevant Base Loan Period in the Tokyo Interbank Market.
-Further, if such Base Loan Term is less than one month, this shall be the simple average interest rate (the percentage value shall be [rounded up/rounded down/rounded up in case of numbers of five and above and down in case of anything under five to the nearest [ ] decimal place) of the interest rates (indicated as an annual rate) reasonably decided upon by the Reference Lenders.
-The Reference Lenders shall present such interest rate to the Agent by [ ] o’clock of [ ] Business Days prior to the Desired Drawdown Date.]
+1.44 “Syndicate Account” (syndicate koza) means the [checking/ordinary] deposit account (Account No. [ ], Account Holder: [ ]) held by the Borrower at [[ ] Bank, K.K.] [[ ] Branch/[ ] Department] or account opened by the Borrower at the head office or any branch of [[ ] Bank, K.K.] and approved by the Agent.

-1.19 “Taxes and Public Charges” means all public taxes or public charges including income taxes, corporate taxes and other taxes, which are applicable in Japan.
+1.45 “Taxes and Public Charges” (kosokoka-tou) means all public taxes or public charges including income taxes, corporate taxes and other taxes, which are applicable in Japan.